lsds/intravisor/runtime/musl-lkl/lkl/Documentation/kernel-hacking/hacking.rst

 -  Edit the ``Makefile``: the CONFIG variables are exported here so you can usually just add a "obj-$(CONFIG_xxx) += xxx.o" line.
-The syntax is documented in ``Documentation/kbuild/makefiles.rst``.
+The syntax is documented in ``Documentation/kbuild/makefiles.txt``.

--  Put yourself in ``CREDITS`` if you consider what you've done noteworthy, usually beyond a single file (your name should be at the top of the source files anyway). ``MAINTAINERS`` means you want to be consulted when changes are made to a subsystem, and hear about bugs;
-   it implies a more-than-passing commitment to some part of the code.
+-  Put yourself in ``CREDITS`` if you've done something noteworthy, usually beyond a single file (your name should be at the top of the source files anyway). ``MAINTAINERS`` means you want to be consulted when changes are made to a subsystem, and hear about bugs; it implies a more-than-passing commitment to some part of the code.

--  Finally, don't forget to read ``Documentation/process/submitting-patches.rst``
+-  Finally, don't forget to read ``Documentation/process/submitting-patches.rst`` and possibly ``Documentation/process/submitting-drivers.rst``.

 Kernel Cantrips
 ===============